single-cell-data/SOMA/brainstorming.md

 > ⚠️ **To be further specified**

 Write an Arrow.Tensor to the persistent object.
-As duplicate index values are not allowed, index values already present in the object are overwritten and new index values are added.
+As duplicate coordinates are not allowed, coordinates with values already present in the object are overwritten and new coordinates are added.

 ```
 write(coords, Arrow.Tensor values)